infotexture/dita-bootstrap/README.md

 - `menubar-toc.include` – add a Bootstrap menubar
 - `scrollspy-toc` – add a Bootstrap [scrollspy][18] navigator
 - `bidi.include` - whether to force included support for RTL languages
+- `toc-spacer.include` - whether to include an additional spacer within the side navigation

 ## Feedback